WiseExMachina/Uber-Data-Collector/README.md

 # Uber-Data-Collector
 Uber Ride Demand Predictor for Mexico City

+Uber-Data-Collector
-Data Science Project Design: Uber Ride Demand Prediction
+Uber Ride Demand Predictor for Mexico City

-Project Title
-Uber Ride Demand Prediction for Driver Planning Optimization for Mexico City

-Driver Problem / Justification
+Project Title: Uber Ride Demand Prediction for Driver Planning Optimization for Mexico City Driver Problem / Justification
 As an Uber driver, the inefficiency of preparing to drive (getting the car ready, leaving home) only to find low demand for "convenient" rides is a real problem.
-This leads to wasted time and missed opportunities, as you could be dedicating that time to other productive activities, like studying data science.
-The ability to forecast ride demand would allow you to make informed decisions about when it's truly profitable to hit the road.
+This leads to wasted time and missed opportunities, as I could be dedicating that time to other productive activities, like studying data science.
+The ability to forecast ride demand would allow me to make informed decisions about when it's truly profitable to hit the road.

 Main Objective
 Develop a Machine Learning model that predicts the number of ride requests expected in specific future hours (e.g., 12:00 PM to 1:00 PM and 2:00 PM to 3:00 PM), based on the observed request rates in the immediately preceding hours (specifically, the first 15 minutes of 10:00 AM and 11:00 AM).